Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by approximate nonlinearity cancellation and feedback linearization

-and analogously for $\tilde{\Psi}_v(\bar{Y},\bar{u})$.
-Note that the data trajectory $u,y$ needs to be PE in the sense that $\tilde{\Psi}_v(Y,u)$ is PE of order $L$ \citep{FeedbackLin2} (Definition 1).
-Thereby, the PE condition is more difficult to be fulfilled for a larger function basis.
-Moreover, the PE condition for a sequence of $\tilde{\Psi}_v(Y(t),u(t))$ includes input and output data instead of only input data as in the LTI case.
+Therefore, the behavior $\tilde{\Psi}_v\rightarrow y$ is linear with unknown input matrix $ ^T$.
+Thus, \cite{FeedbackLin2} (Proposition 1) can apply Willems' fundamental lemma for LTI systems here.
+Note that the PE condition is more difficult to be fulfilled for a larger function basis.
+Moreover, the PE condition includes input and output data instead of only input data as in the LTI case.
 Therefore, the PE condition can only be checked after an experiment is carried out.
 We refer to \cite{ExpDesign_FeebackLin} (Theorem 5) for the design of inputs to guarantee PE of a sequence of monomial basis functions.

-By means of the extension \eqref{FL_FeedbackLin} of Willems' fundamental lemma for flat systems, \cite{FeedbackLin2} solves the data-driven simulation and output-matching control problem for feedback linearizable systems.
-For the former, the system response for a given input and initial condition is evaluated.
-Whereas the latter asks for the dual problem, i.e., an input sequence such that the system tracks a given output reference. \cite{FeedbackLin3} generalises these results for the relaxed version \eqref{Feedback_Lin_error} of Assumption~\ref{Assumption_FeedbackLin}.
+By means of the extension of Willems' fundamental lemma for flat systems, \cite{FeedbackLin2} solves the data-driven simulation and output-matching control problem for feedback linearizable systems. \cite{FeedbackLin3} generalises these results for the relaxed version \eqref{Feedback_Lin_error} of Assumption~\ref{Assumption_FeedbackLin}.
 Specifically, the effect of uniformly bounded uncertainty $\epsilon$ and output measurement noise on the data-driven simulation and output-matching control problem is analyzed by providing output error bounds.
 Bounding this error together with the extended fundamental lemma can be leveraged for robust data-driven predictive control with rigorous stability guarantees \citep{FeedbackLin,MPC_FeebackLin}.

 While the feedback linearization leads to a linear behavior from the new input $v$ to $y$, the system dynamics $u\rightarrow y$ in \eqref{Feedback_System} is nonetheless nonlinear.
-Therefore, the fundamental lemma \eqref{FL_FeedbackLin} results in nonlinear optimization problems for the data-driven simulation, output-matching control, and predictive control.
-Thus, solving these optimization problem might be difficult or computationally expensive, in particular, if a large prediction horizon or number of basis functions are considered.
+Therefore, the extended fundamental lemma results in nonlinear optimization problems for the data-driven simulation, output-matching control, and predictive control.
+Thus, solving these optimization problems might be difficult or computationally expensive, in particular, if a large prediction horizon or number of basis functions are considered.
 Furthermore, for data $\{x_i,u_i\}_{i=1}^S$ satisfying $x_{i+1}=f(x_i,u_i)$ and error \eqref{Feedback_Lin_error}, we can determine a set membership containing $f(x,u)$